Abena Oppong-Asare: Political career

 On 16 October 2020, Oppong-Asare was promoted to Shadow Exchequer Secretary to the Treasury, replacing Wes Streeting, who was moved to the position of Shadow Minister for Schools following resignations the previous day relating to the Covert Human Intelligence Sources (Criminal Conduct) Bill.

-In November 2021, the political monitoring organisation Vuelio identified Oppong-Asare as amongst the top six MPs who tabled the most Parliamentary Questions that session and June 2021, PR firm Edelman included her in their list of "ones to watch" from the 2019 intake.
+In November 2021, the political monitoring organisation Vuelio identified Oppong-Asare as amongst the top three newly-elected MPs who tabled the most Parliamentary Questions that session.
+In June 2021, PR firm Edelman included her in their list of "ones to watch" from the 2019 intake.

 In 2022, Oppong-Asare was included in the Women in Westminster 100 list to mark International Women's Day.

 Each year, Oppong-Asare holds a political and campaigning Summer School for local young people in which she invites high-profile speakers to deliver training and workshops designed at encouraging political engagement from those often under-represented.

+In July 2023, The Independent revealed that Oppong-Asare had claimed a £55 parking fine on her MP expenses.

+In the 2023 British shadow cabinet reshuffle she was appointed Shadow Minister for Women's Health and Mental Health.

+Following the 2024 United Kingdom general election, she was appointed as Parliamentary Secretary for the Cabinet Office, where she served from July 2024 to September 2025.
+She led on national security and resilience as well as cross-departmental delivery alongside the then Chancellor of the Duchy of Lancaster, Pat McFadden.

+In September 2025, Oppong-Asare was appointed Parliamentary Private Secretary to the Prime Minister.

+Oppong-Asare is a is a member of the Fabian Society, and of Labour Friends of Israel.